pmpkin/softlayer-node/README.md

 client.auth(apiUser, apiKey);
 ```
 ##### mask()
 Using this method you can add an object mask to the request.
 You can pass an array of mask elements, or simply string arguments to the method.
+See [here](https://softlayer.github.io/article/rest/#Using_Object_Masks) for reference.
 ```javascript
 client.mask('maskElement1','maskElement2').mask(['maskElement3', 'maskElement4']);
 ```
 ##### filter()
 Adds a filter object to the resulting api call.
 Expects a valid filter object.
-See [here](https://sldn.softlayer.com/de/node/274051) for the documentation on object filters.
 ```javascript
 client.filter(jsonObject);
 ```
 ##### resultLimit()
 To use pagination, you can add offset and limit to the request.
+See [here](https://softlayer.github.io/article/rest/#Using_Result_Limits) for reference.
 ```javascript
 client.resultLimit(offset, limit);
 ```